 - feeling low, anxious or depressed.

 Rheumatoid arthritis (RA) is the most common and serious form of arthritis.
-There is damage to bone and cartilage, and joint deformities, loss of joint movement, and limitations of activities requiring use of joints.
+There is damage to bone and cartilage, and joint deformities, loss of joint movement, and limitations of activities requiring involving joints.

 RA usually begins in middle age, but can start at any age including during childhood (2-3 times more common in women).
 Symptoms in early disease include general fatigue, soreness or aching, and stiffness, particularly in the morning.